jounathaen/sync/README.md

 lock file in dir to prevent two clients from syncing simultaneous (prevent race conditions)

 ### Command line Parameters: ###
-    -dH   --deleteOnHOST
+    -d   --delete [][OPTION]]
+    OPTION is:
+      h, host:
-      don't ask, delete all files on HOST, when these files are not present on REMOTE -dR   --deleteOnREMOTE
+        don't ask, delete all files on HOST, when these files are not present on REMOTE r, remote:
-      don't ask, delete all files on REMOTE, when these files are not present on HOST -mE   --mergeEverything
+        don't ask, delete all files on REMOTE, when these files are not present on HOST m, merge:
-      don't delete anything, files that are not present on HOST will get copied from REMOTE and vice versa -A    --ask
+        don't delete anything, files that are not present on HOST will get copied from REMOTE and vice versa a, ask:
         ask for every file, to remove on HOST/REMOTE or keep both (DEFAULT OPTION) -r    --recoursively
       sync directories inside directories